Skip to content

 Special Resolutions

-Unlike an ordinary resolution, if exactly 75% of the votes are cast in favour of the resolution, then this is sufficient to pass the resolution.
+Unlike an ordinary resolution, exactly 75% approval is sufficient to pass.

 Further Considerations